MarynaShavlak/dev-interview-hub/src/features/ArticleSortSelector/ui/ArticleSortSelector/ArticleSortSelectorDeprecated/README.md

 # DeprecatedArticleSortSelector

 ## Overview
 The **`DeprecatedArticleSortSelector`** component is rendered when the feature flag `isAppRedesigned` is `false`, providing users with deprecated interface for sorting articles.
-When this flag is active feature flag, the `RedesignedArticleSortSelector` is rendered instead.
+When this flag is active feature flag, the `ArticleSortSelectorRedesigned` is rendered instead.
 This component ensures that users still have access to sorting functionalities using deprecated UI elements, maintaining a consistent and familiar user experience during the transition phase.

 ## Type Definition